Get paid faster.

 What payment terms should I use for residential jobs?

 For most residential home service jobs, due upon completion or net 3 to net 7 is the right call.
-Longer terms like net 30 belong on commercial accounts, not homeowners.
+Only 36% of U.S. invoices are paid on time, and invoices with longer terms drag the hardest.
+Net 30 belongs on commercial accounts, not homeowners.
 When an invoice says Net 30, it goes in a pile.
 When it says Net 14 or due upon completion with a one-click payment link, it gets attention and gets paid.
 Send the invoice on-site before you leave: the customer can review the scope while it's fresh, and there's no gap for details to blur or for them to mentally move on.
 The longer the gap between completion and invoice, the more payment drags.
 For invoices over $670, offer ACH as a payment option.
 At 0.8% capped at $5, it saves you significantly versus card processing: on a $5,000 HVAC invoice, ACH costs $5 versus $145 via credit card.

 Should I charge a late payment fee on overdue invoices?